theheking/intro-to-python/key_info.md

  - Charger
  - Postive attitude!

 ### How to Set Up Your Google Colab Account
  - Go to [Google Colab](https://colab.research.google.com) and login with your Google account.
- - Select NEW NOTEBOOK → NEW PYTHON 3 NOTEBOOK - a new notebook will be created.
+ - To create a blank notebook, you need to select NEW NOTEBOOK → NEW PYTHON 3 NOTEBOOK - a new notebook will be created.
- - Please dont edit the google colab notebook directly!
+ - For our course you will be copying the *"template notebook"* found in the Material tab.
+Please don't edit the google colab notebook directly.
+ 1. Select MATERIAL --> THE BASICS --> OPEN IN COLAB.
+ 2. This will open the same website but in an interactive version.
+ 3. Select FILE --> SAVE A COPY IN DRIVE.
+Please select an area in your Google Drive to save a copy.
+ 4. This is the copy of the master copy that you will be working on.

+The only difference between the *Material* and *Material Comp* is that *Material Comp* is the completed jupyter notebooks found in *Material tab*.

-## At the end of the workshop you will be able to:
+## By the end of the workshop you will be able to:
- -	Use basic python functions
+ -	Use basic Python functions
- -	Edit csv files with python
+ -	Edit csv files with Python
- -	Make static figures
+ -	Make informative figures!